Brewers vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman has 42 hits with 10 doubles, five home runs, 19 walks and 14 RBI.
-He's also stolen four bases.
+- Freeman has collected 43 hits with 11 doubles, five home runs and 19 walks.
+He has driven in 14 runs with four stolen bases.

 Freeman Recent Games